Universal Time-Series Representation Learning: A Survey: Neural Architectural Approaches

 \section{Neural Architectural Approaches}

-As neural architectures play a crucial role in the quality of representations\,\cite{trirat2020experimental}, this section examines novel \emph{network architecture} designs aimed at enhancing representation learning.
-These improvements (depicted in Fig.~\ref{figure:neural_architectures}) include, for example, better temporal modeling, handling missing values and irregularities, and extracting inter-variable dependencies in multivariate time series.
+As neural architectures play a crucial role in the quality of representations\,\cite{trirat2020experimental}, this section examines novel \emph{network-architecture designs} aimed at enhancing representation learning.
+Within the overall framework of Fig.~\ref{figure:paper_structure}, the network-architecture element is the encoder $f_e$ that maps the (possibly augmented) training data (\S\ref{section:data_centric}) into the representation space, where it is shaped by the learning objectives (\S\ref{section:learning_method}).
+The sub-categories that populate this element are illustrated in Fig.~\ref{figure:neural_architectures}.